rw-dalai/javascript-introduction/10_JavaScript-Language.md

 - **Assignment Operators**: `=`, `+=`, `-=`, `*=`, `/=`

-In JavaScript, you can assign values using `=` and perform an operation at the same time.

 ```javascript
 let number = 10;
 number += 5;                // number = number + 5